 Any United States citizen who will be 18 by November 6, 2012 may register to vote in the November election.
+Any voters who will be 18 before the June primary or runoff may register to vote as well.
 All eligible voters must be residents of the South Carolina county and precinct in which they are registered.
 Other exemptions are explained on the South Carolina State Election Commission website.

 I'm a Winthrop student.
 How and where can I register to vote?

 Students who are eligible to vote may register in York County, if they consider York County their permanent residence, or may choose to register at another location, such as their parents' home.

 South Carolina Voter Registration: Students who wish to register to vote in South Carolina may register to vote on-line.
 This form may be used in any county.
 Applicants must have a South Carolina Driver's License or state-issued ID and enter this number into the on-line form.

 Alternatively, on may complete a voter registration paper form and mail it to the relevant county board of elections.
 Visit the South Carolina State Election Commission website for contact information for each county in South Carolina.

 The address of the York County Board of Elections is:

 E. C. Black Building

 I don't live in South Carolina.
 How can I register to vote in my home state?

 You need to consult your state election agency for specific details.
 To find your state election agency, please consult the Election Assistance Commission website.